sjhuang26/thinking-system/README.md

 - As discussed earlier, the INCORRECT cue is like **anti-attention**.
   - Attention is moved between two points (which make a straight line!).
   - This suggests the importance of also practicing memory palace (method of loci) navigation and visualizing "drawing a curved line across the path."
-- I believe the "mind's eye" works by storing the delta between the present and the desired visualization.
+- I believe visualization works because the "mind's eye" rapidly moves between the visual appearance of the present and the desired visualization.
-  - An alternate explanation is that the "mind's eye" works by fluctuating from past (synthesizing the necessary episodic memories) to present.
+  - In other words: from past (synthesizing the necessary episodic memories and simulating hypotheticals when necessary) to present.
-  - To be clear, I think the GPU is capable of the sensory process of visualization -- simulating the future from the episodic past/present.
-- There is an incredibly fast density shift from Cue A to Cue B and back.
-I strongly suspect the mechanistic manipulation of a "a back-and-forth brain wave rhythm" like "sitting on a rocking chair."
+- The density shift from Cue A to Cue B and back is exceptionally fast, suggesting a mechanistic manipulation of, say, a back-and-forth brain wave rhythm.
-  - **Preserve as much detail as possible** when attention shifts between CORRECT and INCORRECT cues.
+  - Always take careful measures to **preserve as much detail as possible** as attention shifts around.
     - Force yourself to "copy" cues into working memory buffers (e.g., I force myself to color the objects RED and GREEN).
     - Visually annotate the room with boundaries and curves with lines (like an artist would!) -- **line-diagram notation**
     - Clearly feel that each cue attention shift drops details from the brain.
+    - Repeat things (e.g., visuals, ideas, names, positions) to yourself.

 ### How to avoid training plateaus?
 Considerations of deliberate practice.